WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 ## Snowflake - New ICE

-See [@I-D.jennings-dispatch-snowflake]

 All that is needed to discover the connectivity is way to:

 * Gather some IP/ports that may work using TURN relay, STUN, and local addresses.

-* A controller, which might be running in the cloud, to inform a client to send a STUN packet and the client enforces normal STUN rate limits.
+* A controller, which might be running in the cloud, to inform a client to send a STUN packet from a given source IP/port to a given destination IP/port.

-  * The receiver updates the controller on the received STUN packet.
+* The receiver notifies the controller about infomation on received STUN packets.

-* The controller can tell the sender the secret that was in the packet to prove consent of the receiver and then the sending client can allow media to flow over that connection.
+* The controller can tell the sender the secret that was in the packet to prove consent of the receiver to receive data then the sending client can allow media to flow over that connection.

+The actually algorithm used to decide on what pairs of addresses are tested and in what order does not need to be agreed on by both the sides of the call - only the controller needs to know it.
+This allows the controller to use machine learning, past history, and heurstics to find an optimal connection much faster than something like ICE.

+The details of this aproach are described in [@I-D.jennings-dispatch-snowflake].

 ## New Stun